Higher-order Breathers as Quasi-rogue Waves on a Periodic Background

 \section{Discussion and Conclusion}

-In this work, we have numerically solved for the higher-order breathers of the nonlinear Schr\"odinger equation on an elliptic background, by iterating the Darboux transformation.
-It is found that the periodic background exerts much more profound impact on the higher-order breathers than previously thought.
-Because of the periodic background, any unmatched higher-order breather has only a single high intensity peak, resembling a rogue wave.
+In this work, we have numerically solved for the higher-order breathers of the nonlinear Schr\"odinger equation on an elliptic background by iterating the Darboux transformation.
+We find that the periodic background exerts a much more profound impact on the higher-order breathers than previously thought.
+Because of the periodic background, any unmatched higher-order breather has only a single high-intensity peak, resembling a rogue wave.
 These QRWs have a far richer structure than the standard, monotonic Peregrine-like rational rogue waves.

 The chaotic background shown in Fig. \ref{fig:ABN_unmatched} is also of interest.
 It is well known that two-wave mixing can only result in quasi-periodic structures.
-This is the case of Fig. \ref{fig:AB1_unmatched}, the two waves being waves having the period of the breather and that of the background.
+This is the case of Fig. \ref{fig:AB1_unmatched}, the two waves being waves having the breather's period and that of the background.
 However, three and more wave mixing can lead to chaos.
-This is the resulting background we see in Fig. \ref{fig:ABN_unmatched}.
+This is the resulting chaotic-looking background we see in Fig. \ref{fig:ABN_unmatched}.

-Truly periodic higher-order breather can only be recovered by matching all the constituent breathers' periods to each other and to the background.
+Truly periodic higher-order breathers can only be recovered by matching all the constituent breathers' periods to each other and the background.
 Matching constituent breathers' periods to each other produces quasi-periodic with distorted side peaks.
-Further matching the periods of the breathers to that of the background yields side-peaks identical to the central peak and sit precisely on top of the crests of the background some periodic distance away.
-While a general breather of order $N$ has an $N+1$ dimensional parameter space, fully periodic breathers are constrained to a countably-infinite set of contours in a 2D parameter space, and are thus exceedingly rare.
+Further matching the breathers' periods to that of the background yields side-peaks identical to the central peak, sitting precisely on top of the background's crests some periodic distance away.
+While a general breather of order $N$ has an $N+1$ dimensional parameter space, fully periodic breathers are constrained to a countably-infinite set of contours in a 2D parameter space, thus being exceedingly rare.
 We have termed such a periodic higher-order breather the periodic rogue wave in Ref. \cite{Nikolic2018}.
 Our findings are summarized in Table \ref{tab:summary}.
 This explains why, on a periodic background, the only common high peak structures that can occur are, paradoxically, the quasi-rogue waves of Fig. \ref{fig:ABN_unmatched}.